dual-wield-ray/PyDrumScore/README.md

 - The score **metadata**, such as its title, its author, or the year it was created.
 - A list of **measures** that represent the music being played.

-The user's sole responsability is to modify these objects inside a python file.
-They are free to use all the power of Python to do so.
+The user's sole responsability is to fill these objects inside a python file.
 See here a complete example for a classic drum beat.

 ```python
    """ basic_beat.py """